 “Everybody has goals, aspirations or whatever, and everybody has been at a point in their life where nobody believed in them.”- Eminem.

 I am not sure if everyone has goals necessarily, I didn’t for years, so it is entirely possible there are people out there who just don’t, because they weren’t taught to have them.
 But likely most people at least have dreams and aspirations; our culture runs off dreams and aspirations, it sells them everywhere, on and off the net.
-Sometimes I think the internet got invented because we were running out of trees to use for catalogs and magazines.
+Sometimes I think the internet got invented because we were running out of trees to use for catalogs selling dreams.